-Lila watched while Mistress trained Soledad to sewing, the one task she liked and was good at, and said nothing when Sir made the girl sleep by the fireplace all seasons.
-To stop her roaming, he said.
-So Lila welcomed the coming of another little girl the years later.
-She did not speak for a long time but when she did her light, sing song voice was a delight to hear.
-Odd, but easy company, the child learned quickly, was eager to know more and would blacksmith have been the perfect one to find the smithy if only she had not been sickened with love of him.
+Lila had fallen in love with her right away, as soon as she saw her shivering in the snow.
+A frightened six year old who did not speak for a long time but when she did her light, sing song voice was a delight to hear.
+An odd, but easy companion, the child learned quickly, was eager to know more and would have been the perfect one to find the blacksmith if only she had not been sickened with love of him.